C2 Use of English [Proficiency] – TOP Tips to ace this section of the exam

 Text types

-There are three texts in the Use of English section.
+There are four texts in the Use of English section.
 These texts are chiefly contemporary and taken from academic, journalistic and literary sources.
 Texts tend to be in the form of extracts from reports and articles, meaning that the content is mostly factual or informational.
 Occasionally, these texts contain opinions.

 As you can imagine, texts are exceedingly dense and complex, with long sentences containing several clauses with very high-level use of grammatical structures.